Your Legacy: Making a Difference.

 For more information about The 1894 Society or ways to give, contact Michael “Mickey” Dowdy, Vice President for Advancement at 804-359-4093, ext.
 227

-Cyril Orlando Motley (Bill) married Margaret Elizabeth Traylor in Bennettsville, South Carolina, on September 9, 1941.
+Bill and Peggy Motley were childhood sweethearts.
 They grew up in the same neighborhood and before he got a car, she used to ride on the handlebars of his bicycle.
 As a young man Bill served in the Army during WWII, seeing combat in Italy and France.
 After the war, he began working for Philip Morris as a mechanic maintaining all the cigarette manufacturing machines.
 Peggy worked as a telephone operator until their daughter Debbie, who was disabled at birth, was born.
-Debbie was their only child.